unity-atoms/unity-atoms/docs/api/unityatoms.baseatoms.md

 ---

+## `SyncCollisionVariableInstancerToCollection`

+Adds Variable Instancer's Variable of type Collision to a Collection or List on OnEnable and removes it on OnDestroy.

+---

 ## `SyncVector3VariableInstancerToCollection`

 Adds Variable Instancer's Variable of type Vector3 to a Collection or List on OnEnable and removes it on OnDestroy.